aliceauko/Personal-blog--Al-cooks/README.md

  ##Description

- <p> This project ia a web application for Moringa school landing page showing the various activities that take place at the school including the technical mentors.
-It has information about the orientation, the board meating and graduation.
-It also gives a brief introduction of some of the technical mentors.There are also links to direct you tpo other pages such as to see the courses offered and even ask questions.</p>
+ <p> This project is a personal blog website where I get to post the recepies of different foods daily.
+The users are abble to know about me and are able to interact with me by sending emails</p>

  [Go back to the top](#Personal-website-Al-cooks)